Lora's Latest Post

 Why Progress is Tough

 The wheels on the bus go round and round.
 It is a world of lift-and-shift.
 The BlueYonder ex-employees’ bus went to Kinaxis; the Kinaxis employees’ train moved on to Relex; the Coupa teams moved to Optilogic and Lyric Software; and the o9 sales team moved to SAP.
 Supply chain planning is a story of re-treads.
-In the process, the sales teams’ messaging and understanding change little.
-No technology or consulting company in the industry is good at measuring and delivering value.
-In the process, fresh thinking is extinguished.
+The world of supply chain planning is small, and many — especially in sales —hop from company to company.

 (The moves from company to company are across the board.
 I just picked a few companies here.
 The names of the sales team personnel remain the same, but only the logo on their business cards changes.)